DanielH2018/server/docs/README.txt

 For more instructions, look at the README in the setup/ folder.

-Not covered in these docs is port forwarding, and Cloudflare dns setup.
+Not covered in these docs is port forwarding, and Cloudflare DNS setup.